NICHOLAS85/dynamic-wall/README.md

 All config options can be found in `dynamicwall.config`, adjust settings here.
 If you mess up your config `default.config` is a backup.

 Available config options:
-*   `cur_theme`: Select the theme which will be used
+*   `cur_theme`: Select the theme which will be used.
-*   `timeoffset`: Number of hours the cycle is shifted by
+*   `timeoffset`: Number of hours the cycle is shifted by.
-*   `refreshrate`: Rate at which script is called automatically.
-Only 16 images are cycled so higher numbers ≠ smoother transitions
+*   `refreshrate`\*: Rate at which script is called automatically.
+Only 16 images are cycled so higher numbers ≠ smoother transitions.
-*   `theme_dir`: Path to your theme folder, if you decide to store it elsewhere
+*   `theme_dir`: Path to your theme folder, if you decide to store it elsewhere.
-*   `date`: Freeze wallpaper cycle at specific time of day
+*   `date`: Freeze wallpaper cycle at specific time of day.

+\* Unused if installed with --cron

 dynamicwall.config is checked every time the script is run and detects changes automatically, applying these changes immediately if they are valid.
 Use run the script or use the `-u` argument to immediately apply changes as seen in the Usage section above.